Can Your Financial Plan Survive an Unexpected Storm?

 Some survivors are impacted by a loss of work; others incur unexpected costs stemming from injuries.
 Sadly, some survivors must pay to bury a loved one.
 And any sudden change can disrupt carefully constructed financial plans.

-This Palm Sunday, we pray for victims’ families and we pray that none of us will endure such an event.
+This Palm Sunday, we pray for victims’ families, and we pray that none of us will endure such an event.
 Yet unforeseen disruptions occur.
-Just this week, 150 souls were lost on a German airplane.
+Just this week, 26 lives were lost as tornados destroyed towns and six more souls were lost in another school shooting.
 Life’s path is rarely flat for long.

 There are five areas of financial planning that overlap with one another.
 Focusing on a single element often comes at the expense of another.
 Without a flexible plan that allows for bumps in the road, a single shock can undermine everything an investor has attempted to achieve with his or her financial plan.